 Producers Guild Bans Harvey Weinstein For Life

-The Producers Guild of America has rejected Harvey Weinstein from its ranks, hitting the movie mogul with a lifetime banishment that the group says came via unanimous decision, after reports of Weinstein's sexual harassment and assault of numerous women emerged.
+The Producers Guild of America has removed Harvey Weinstein from its ranks, hitting the movie mogul with a lifetime banishment that the group says came via unanimous decision, after allegations surfaced that Weinstein sexually harassed and assaulted numerous women.

 "This unprecedented step is a reflection of the seriousness with which the Guild regards the numerous reports of Mr. Weinstein's decades of reprehensible conduct," the Producers Guild said.
 "Sexual harassment can no longer be tolerated in our industry or within the ranks of Producers Guild membership."

-After enjoying decades as one of the most powerful figures in the entertainment industry, Weinstein has been disgraced by dozens of allegations of inappropriate and/or criminal behavior, after a story by Ronan Farrow in The New Yorker detailed allegations that Weinstein forced physical intimacy on women and threatened to harm their careers.
+After decades as one of the most powerful figures in the entertainment industry, Weinstein has been disgraced by dozens of allegations of inappropriate and/or criminal behavior.
+Stories in The New York Times and The New Yorker detailed accusations that Weinstein forced physical intimacy on women and threatened to harm their careers.

-The guild announced the banishment a full week before a final determination was expected to be reached in Weinstein's case.
-The guild says that rather than contest the charges against him, Weinstein resigned.
+In its announcement, the guild said Weinstein resigned from the organization rather than contesting the banishment decision.
+It added that members "are given 15 days' notice before disciplinary action is taken."

 The move comes two weeks after Weinstein was expelled from the Academy Of Motion Pictures Arts And Sciences.
 At around the same time, the Producers Guild began the process of terminating Weinstein's membership.